MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

-This reference architecture provides guidance for deploying Spring Boot applications as a Azure Spring Apps workload.
+This reference architecture provides guidance for deploying Spring Boot applications as an Azure Spring Apps workload.

 In this scenario, your organization expects the workload to use federated resources managed by central teams (platform), such as networking for on-premises connectivity, identity access management, and policies.
-This guidance assumes that the organization has adopted Azure landing zones as a way to apply consistent governance and save costs across multiple workloads.
+This guidance assumes that the organization has adopted Azure landing zones to apply consistent governance and save costs across multiple workloads.

 > [!IMPORTANT]
-> **About Azure Spring Apps landing zone accelerator**
 >
 > This reference architecture is part of the [**Azure Spring Apps landing zone accelerator**](/azure/cloud-adoption-framework/scenarios/app-platform/spring-apps/landing-zone-accelerator) guidance.
-The best practices are intended for a **workload owner** who wants to meet the organization's expectations in a typical enterprise landing zone design.
+The best practices are intended for a **workload owner** who wants to meet the preceding expectations.
 >
-> The is deployed in an _Azure application landing zone_ subscription provisioned by the organization.
+> The workload is deployed in an _Azure application landing zone_ subscription provisioned by the organization.
 As the workload owner, you own resources in this subscription.
 >
 > The workload is dependent on _Azure platform landing zones_ subscriptions for shared resources.
-The platform team owns these resources.
-However, you are accountable for driving requirements with the platform team so that workload can function as expected.
+The platform teams own these resources.
+However, you are accountable for driving requirements with those team so that workload can function as expected.
 This guidance annotates those requirements as **Platform team**.
 >
 > We highly recommend that you understand the concept of [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).